Nine Yin ManualEverything About Age of Wushu

 In Age of Wushu, there is no legitimate method to determine who is divining you.

 Special thanks go to the two fraudulent players most commonly known as Miaou (also known as "Shinigami", "Zanpakuto", "Jinzo", "Th3tec" and many other names) and RHAELH for voluntarily providing the author with the examples needed.
-They are the North American server's role models, as unskilled players relying on hacks pretending to be good at the game.
+They are the North American server's role models as unskilled players, relying on hacks pretending to be legit and good at a videogame.
+It matters a lot to them.

 Some players mistakenly believe that enemies are ambushing them with teleport hacks.
 However, they do not understand that cities are filled with NPCs and the game prioritizes rendering NPCs over players, whenever the player is on the move.